This is actually an older piece I wrote four days before the World Trade Center murders on 9/11/01.

-This September marked 13 years since the iconic buildings disappeared from the New York skyline and changed America culture for the forseeable future.
-It would be impossible to enumerate all of the ways that the character of the nation has been impacted by that one event.
+This September marked 13 years [now 20 years] since the iconic buildings of the World Trade Center disappeared by the New York skyline and changed American culture for the foreseeable future.
+It would be impossible to enumerate all the ways that the character of the nation has been impacted by that one event.
 But here is a piece written just four days before it happened that in an odd way, prepared my soul for life after 9/11.

 3 My tears have been my food day and night,